MRtrix3/mrtrix3/docs/reference/commands/mrinfo.rst

 -  **-transform** the voxel to image transformation

 -  **-norealign** do not realign transform to near-default RAS coordinate system (the default behaviour on image load).
-This is useful to inspect the transform and strides as they are actually stored in the header, rather than as MRtrix interprets them.
+This is useful to inspect the image and/or header contents as they are actually stored in the header, rather than as MRtrix interprets them.

 -  **-property key** any text properties embedded in the image header under the specified key (use 'all' to list all keys found)